cubesort/day-one-exporter/README.md

 # Day One Exporter

-Day One Exporter allows you to export your [Day One](http://dayoneapp.com) entries one entry per text file.
+Day One Exporter allows you to export your [Day One](http://dayoneapp.com) entries one entry per text file (*note* multiple entries of the same day are considered one entry for now).
 Currently, it only exports text.

 ## Prerequisite